tombentley/alabama/source/com/github/tombentley/alabama/serialized-form.md

 and no type information we need to know what kind of type to recreate.

-(Because we know that `Sequential`s is covariant, we can cheat a little.
+(Because we know that `Sequential` is covariant, we can cheat a little.
 At serialization-time we only need to know the *base type* of the sequence because at deserialization time we can use the types of the elements to compute a sequence type, and that computed sequence type is necessarily a subtype of what the serialization-time sequence type was.
 This is a variation of the trick that we use for all Tuple types).

-**TODO** span and measure do not map to JSON arrays.
-**TODO** it would be nice if other things like `ArrayList` and `LinkedList` could be mapped to arrays.
+**TODO** span and measure map to JSON arrays, but maybe shouldn't **TODO** it would be nice if other things like `ArrayList` and `LinkedList` could be mapped to arrays.